serolrom/Sergio/README.md

 ### What's next

 Enough for a 'home page'.
-Next is (that is, there _will_ be) a link pointing to some more content.
+I'll include here a link pointing to some more content (when such content exist).
 I found that blogs don't work for me, so I'll post whatever content I feel like publishing, not necessarily fitting tags like _blog, journal, gallery_, etc...

 Thanks for dropping by!
 _Sergio_

 <p align="center">
-This entry was created using GitHub Pages, last modified on 2019-07-04
+This entry was created using GitHub Pages, last modified on 2019-07-04.
 <br>2019 Copyright.
-All rights reserved
+All rights reserved.
 </p>